 Bolt: Request a Ride

-Bolt: Request a Ride is a well-regarded travel app that is free with in-app purchases.
-With a 4.8/5 rating from 10.1M reviews, it maintains solid user satisfaction.
-Users particularly appreciate driver professionalism, though pricing and overcharging remains a common concern.
+Bolt: Request a Ride is a challenged travel app that is free with in-app purchases.
+With a 4.8/5 rating from 10.2M reviews, it faces significant user friction.
+Users particularly appreciate polite and friendly driver interactions create a positive experience for many passengers, though inaccurate wait time estimates and driver cancellations cause significant passenger frustration remains a common concern.

 What is Bolt: Request a Ride?